-As they make 11¼ miles up the Missouri River, Sgt.
-Ordway notices the nuts of the Western Buckeye growing in the bottoms.
+As the enlisted men and engagés move the boats 11¼ miles up the Missouri River, Sgt.
+Ordway notices the nuts of the Ohio buckeye growing in the river bottoms.
 They find a stray white horse, pass an old French trading post, and encamp near present Bean Lake, Missouri.

 New White Horse